Columbia Lions: Wrestling

-Dating back to 1903, wrestling has a history at Columbia.
-Since 2016, Zach Tanelli has been head coach of the Lions wrestling team which currently competes in the EIWA Conference.
-There has been 19 EIWA Conference Champions and five NCAA All-Americans, most recently to Matt Palmer who placed 8th in 2005 and 2007 and Steve Santos who placed 3rd in 2013 at the NCAA Wrestling Championships.
+Dating back to 1903, wrestling has a long history at Columbia.
+In 2024, Donny Pritzlaff became the 10th head coach in program history, succeeding Zach Tanelli, who was head coach from 2016 to 2024.
+The Lions wrestling team currently competes in the Eastern Intercollegiate Wrestling Association (EIWA) Conference.
+Columbia has had 25 EIWA Conference Champions and seven NCAA All-Americans, most recently Lennox Wolak, who placed 6th in 2024 at the NCAA Wrestling Championships.
 The Blue Gym (or University Gym) is home to the Columbia Lions wrestling team, located within the Dodge Physical Fitness Center on campus.